Fred Thompson

-Early life
+Early life and education

-Thompson was born at Helen Keller Memorial Hospital in Sheffield, Alabama, on August 19, 1942, the son of Ruth Inez (née Bradley) and Fletcher Session Thompson (born Lauderdale County, Alabama, August 26, 1919, died Lawrenceburg, Tennessee, May 27, 1990), who was an automobile salesman.
-Thompson had English and distant Dutch ancestry.
-He attended public school in Lawrenceburg, graduating from Lawrence County High School in 1960, where he played high-school football.
-Thereafter, he worked days in the local post office, and nights at the Murray bicycle assembly plant.
+Fred Thompson was born on August 19, 1942, at Colbert County Hospital (now Helen Keller Memorial Hospital) in Sheffield, Alabama.
+He was the son of Ruth Inez (née Bradley) and Fletcher Session Thompson, a used car salesman born in Lauderdale County, Alabama, on August 26, 1919, and who died in Lawrenceburg, Tennessee, on May 27, 1990.
+Thompson was of primarily English, and distant Dutch, ancestry.

+He was raised in Lawrenceburg, Tennessee, where he attended public schools and graduated from Lawrence County High School in 1960.
+During high school, he played football, and afterward worked during the day at the local post office and at night in the Murray bicycle assembly plant.

-Thompson was raised in the Churches of Christ.
-According to Thompson, his values came from "sitting around the kitchen table" with his parents, and from the Church of Christ.
-While talking to reporters in South Carolina, Thompson said, "I attend church when I'm in Tennessee.
+Thompson was raised attending churches of the Churches of Christ, and often credited his values to both his family upbringing and church teachings.
+In a 2007 interview, he stated, "I attend church when I'm in Tennessee.
 I'm [living] in McLean right now.
 I don't attend regularly when I'm up there."
-Later on, in his adulthood, Thompson occasionally attended Vienna Presbyterian Church in Vienna, Virginia.
-He did not speak much about his religion during his 2008 presidential campaign, saying, "Me getting up and talking about what a wonderful person I am and that sort of thing, I'm not comfortable with that, and I don't think it does me any good."
+Later in life, he occasionally attended Vienna Presbyterian Church in Vienna, Virginia.
+He rarely spoke about religion during his 2008 presidential campaign, saying, "Me getting up and talking about what a wonderful person I am and that sort of thing, I'm not comfortable with that, and I don't think it does me any good."

-In September 1959, at the age of 17, Thompson married Sarah Elizabeth Lindsey.
-Their son, Freddie Dalton "Tony" Thompson Jr., was born in April 1960.
-Their son Daniel and daughter Elizabeth were born soon thereafter.
+In September 1959, at age 17, Thompson married Sarah Elizabeth Lindsey after learning she was pregnant.
+Their first child, Freddie Dalton "Tony" Thompson Jr., was born in April 1960.
+Two more children, Daniel and Elizabeth, followed soon after.

-Thompson attended Florence State College (now the University of North Alabama), becoming the first member of his family to attend college.
-He later transferred to Memphis State University (now the University of Memphis), where he earned a double degree in philosophy and political science in 1964.
-He then received a scholarship to study law at the Vanderbilt University Law School, graduating with a Juris Doctor degree in 1967.
-While Thompson was attending law school, he and his wife both worked to pay for his education and support their three children.
-Thompson and his first wife would divorce in 1985.
+Thompson initially enrolled at Florence State College (now the University of North Alabama), becoming the first in his family to attend college.
+He later transferred to Memphis State University (now the University of Memphis), where he earned a double major in philosophy and political science in 1964.
+He was then awarded a scholarship to attend Vanderbilt University Law School, earning his Juris Doctor degree in 1967.
+During this time, both he and Sarah worked to support their growing family and cover his education expenses.
+The couple divorced in 1985.